silverstripe/silverstripe-framework/docs/en/tutorials/4-site-search.md

 ## Creating the search form

-The Search Form functionality has been altered over time.
-Please use the section which applies to your SilverStripe version.
+To enable the search engine you need to include the following code in your `mysite/_config.php` file.

-SilverStripe does not come bundled with the search engine enabled.
-To enable the search engine you need to include the following code in your mysite/_config.php file
+This will enable fulltext search on page content as well as names of all files in the `/assets` folder.

 	:::php
 	FulltextSearchable::enable();

-After including that in your _config.php you will need to rebuild the database by visiting http://yoursite.com/dev/build in your web browser.
+After including that in your `_config.php` you will need to rebuild the database by visiting `http://yoursite.com/dev/build` in your web browser.
 This will add the fulltext search columns.

 The actual search form code is already provided in FulltextSearchable so when you add the enable line above to your `_config.php` you can add your form as `$SearchForm`.